Rishit-dagli/Python3-by-practice/README.md

 ![Language](https://img.shields.io/badge/language-Python-green.svg)
 ![Python Syntax](https://github.com/Rishit-dagli/Python3-by-practice/workflows/Python%20Syntax/badge.svg)

 :wave: Welcome to **Python3 by practice**!
 We are an open source community contributing to compile a collection of learning resources for CSE/IT enthusiasts, or anyone who finds these resources useful to learn Python 3.
+If you contributed to this repo in any manner navigate to [Centributors](https://github.com/Rishit-dagli/Python3-by-practice#contributors-) to find your name and photo listed there.

 Show some :heart: and :star: this repository!